Fernando-Canales/PLATO_DAP_CS/referee_notes/Response_Letter_Draft.md

 **b) Residual Stellar Drift**: We have clarified in Section 2.3 that "residual drift" refers to remaining positional drift after L1 correction**, acknowledging that drift and correction effectiveness vary across the FoV and that detailed assessment is ongoing consortium work.

-**c) Stellar Variability**: We have added in Section 4.2 that "the statistical averaging approach (1-hour integration, multiple transits) is designed to minimize effects like intrinsic stellar variations."
+**c) Stellar Variability**: We have added in Section 5.2 that "Another important assumption of this work is related to stellar variability, that is not explicitly modeled in our flux and centroid shift calculations.
+This simplification is justified because intrinsic stellar variations typically occur on timescales different from the transit detection averaging process described in Sections 2.3 and 4.2 "

 **d) PSF Uniformity**: We have justified this in two parts: